 Cooking Beef with Eric - Beef and Cream Cheese Bagelwich

 RAPID CITY, S.D.
-(KOTA) - Here’s an easy recipe for a breakfast or lunch sandwich!
+(KOTA) - Want a recipe for a simple breakfast or lunch sandwich?
+Try this out!

-Split a bagel and half and spread each side with cream cheese.
-Use the regular cream cheese, not any flavored variety.
-Then top with some thinly sliced meat, which can be either steak, roast beef, deli meat, etc. I prefer steak that is well-seasoned.
-Then top with a slice of tomato, a few drained capers, and a slice of red onion.
+Simply spread cream cheese (regular, not flavored) on each half of a bagel.
+Then top with some thinly sliced meat.
+I like to sauté or grill some steak, but you can use roast beef or deli beef.
+Then add a slice of tomato and a half teaspoon of drained capers.
+Also top with a thin slice of red onion.
+Top with more capers if you want and put the bagel back together and voila - a great bite!

-Kind of like lox and bagels, but you’re eating meat not salmon!
+Instead of lox and bagels, you’re using meat instead of salmon.
+Enjoy!

 Copyright 2020 KOTA.
 All rights reserved.